Web-Affan-Farooq/Appointly/app/README.md

 ## Tasks :
 - [X] Complete the fix of slot allocation .
+- [X] Complete the slot regeneration .
 - [X] Implement functionality to send otp for login of service provider .
+- [] Implement feature of state saving .
 - [] Create an accounts page from where the user check his booked appointment
 - [] Create appointment rescheduling functionality
 - [] Create appointment booking tool for Ai agent .